 - 1. Disconnect power or unplug microwave oven. - 2.
-To remove grease filter, slide filter to the back.
-Pull filter downward.
+To remove grease filter, slide filter to the side.
+Pull filter downward and push to the other side.
 The filter will drop out.

 3. Soak grease filter in hot water and a mild detergent.
-Scrub and swish to remove embedded dirt and grease.
 Rinse well and shake to dry.
-Do not clean filter with ammonia, corrosive cleaning agents such as lye-based oven cleaners, or place them in a dishwasher.
-The filter will turn black or could be damaged.
+Do not use ammonia or place in a dishwasher.
+The aluminum will darken.